Ingrid Bergman: Relationships

 Bergman had affairs with her directors and co-stars in the 1940s.
-Spencer Tracy and Bergman briefly dated during the filming of Dr Jekyll and Mr Hyde.
-She later had an affair with Gary Cooper while shooting For Whom The Bell Tolls.
+Spencer Tracy and Bergman briefly dated during the filming of Dr. Jekyll and Mr. Hyde.
+She later had an affair with Gary Cooper while shooting For Whom the Bell Tolls.
 Cooper said, "No one loved me more than Ingrid Bergman, but the day after filming concluded, I couldn't even get her on the phone."
-Jeanine Basinger, when reviewing Victor Fleming: An American Movie Master' by Michael Sragow writes, "Fleming fell deeply in love with the irresistible Swede and never really got over it".
+Jeanine Basinger writes, [Victor] "Fleming fell deeply in love with the irresistible Swede and never really got over it".
 While directing his final film Joan of Arc, he was completely enthralled with Bergman.
 She had a brief affair with musician Larry Adler when she was travelling across Europe entertaining the troops in 1945.
 In Anthony Quinn's autobiography, he mentions his sexual relationship with Bergman, among his many other affairs.
 Howard Hughes was also quite taken by Bergman.
 They met through Cary Grant and Irene Selznick.
 He phoned one day to inform her that he had just bought RKO as a present for her.

-During her marriage to Lindström, Bergman had affairs with the photographer Robert Capa and the actor Gregory Peck.
+During her marriage to Lindström, Bergman also had affairs with the photographer Robert Capa and actor Gregory Peck.
 It was through Bergman's autobiography that her affair with Capa became known.p.
 176 In June 1945, Bergman was passing through Paris, on her way to Berlin to entertain American soldiers.
 In response to a dinner invitation she met Capa and novelist Irwin Shaw.
 By her account, they had a wonderful evening.
 The next day, she departed for Berlin.
 Two months later, Capa was in Berlin, photographing ruins, and they met again.
 Distressed over her marriage to Lindström, she fell in love with Capa, and wished to leave her husband.
 During their months together in Berlin, Capa made enough money to follow Bergman back to Hollywood.
 Although Life magazine assigned him to cover Bergman, he was unhappy with the "frivolity" of Hollywood.